 Fitts’ teaching career began at Penn Law in 1985.
 He has written extensively on presidential power, separation of powers, executive branch decision-making, improving the structure of political parties, and administrative law.
 He served as president of the American Law Deans Association.
 He has published numerous articles, book chapters, and reviews in the nation’s leading law reviews, including the Yale Law Journal, Michigan Law Review, Georgetown Law Journal, and the University of Pennsylvania Law Review.

 Fitts grew up in Philadelphia.
 He earned a bachelor of arts degree from Harvard University in 1975.
-Inspired by To Kill a Mockingbird and its heroic protagonist Atticus Finch, he attended Yale Law School.
-He was an editor of the Yale Law Journal and received his juris doctorate in 1979.
-He served as a clerk for federal judge and civil rights advocate Leon Higginbotham, who became a mentor to him.
+Inspired by To Kill a Mockingbird and its heroic protagonist Atticus Finch, he attended Yale Law School, where he was an editor of the Yale Law Journal and received his juris doctorate in 1979.
+He served as a clerk for federal judge and civil rights advocate Leon Higginbotham, who became a lifelong mentor to him.
 Fitts then worked as an attorney in the U.S. Justice Department’s Office of Legal Counsel, which serves as outside counsel to the President, White House, and Cabinet.
-He and his wife, Renée J. Sobel, Esq., have two adult children.
+He and his wife, Renée J. Sobel, Esq., have two adult children and one grandchild.